Heat Conduction Through a Wall Tutorial (Visual Editor)

-This tutorial demonstrates how to solve the 1D heat conduction wall problem using the FEAScript platform with a no-code, block-based approach.
+This tutorial demonstrates how to solve the one-dimensional heat-conduction wall problem using the FEAScript platform with a no-code, block-based approach.
 For the mathematical formulation and theory behind this example, see the JavaScript API tutorial.

 Introduction